colynb/colynb.github.io-SOURCE/src/documents/pages/about.html.md

 #### What's up with the [Battle of the Planets](http://en.wikipedia.org/wiki/Battle_of_the_Planets) avatar?

 Not sure exactly.
 It was a cartoon I was hooked on as a kid.
-There's an aesthetic quality and craftmanship to that show that has always amazed and inspired me.
+There's an aesthetic quality and craftsmanship to that show that has always amazed and inspired me.
 I started using it as an avatar many years ago and I've had it for so long, I can't let go of it.